Kobold: Fire phenomena

 The kobold is said to appear as an oscillating fire-pillar ("stripe") with a part resembling a head, but appears in the guise of a black cat when it lands and is no longer airborne (Altmark, Saxony).
 Benjamin Thorpe likens this to similar lore about the dråk ("drake") in Swinemünde (now Świnoujście), Pomerania.

 A legend from the same period taken from Pechüle, near Luckenwald, says that a drak (apparently corrupted from Drache meaning "drake" or "dragon" (Note: Ashliman states the kobold is otherwise known as Drache which is standard non-dialect German for "dragon", but he prefers to render this as "drake".)) or kobold flies through the air as a blue stripe and carries grain.
 "If a knife or a fire-steel be cast at him, he will burst, and must let fall what which he is carrying".
 Some legends say the fiery kobold enters and exits a house through the chimney.
 Legends dating to 1852 from western Uckermark ascribe both human and fiery features to the kobold; he wears a red jacket and cap and moves about the air as a fiery stripe.
 Such fire associations, along with the name drake, may point to a connection between kobold and dragon myths.

-A fire drake could also refer to the will-o'-the-wisp during the Shakespearean period.
+A firedrake could also refer to the will-o'-the-wisp during the Shakespearean period.
 (Note: Ashliman also makes note that "fire drake" referred to a will-o'-the-wisp in England too, at one time.)
-And "fire drake" was used as shorthand for dråk of Pomerania (Note: Kitteredge cites (Jahn 1886) Volkssagen aus Pommern und Rügen, pp. 105ff, 110, etc.) by literary scholar George Lyman Kittredge, (Note: Just as Ashliman used "drake" for the Pomeranian drak.) who went on to explain, that the German wisps, called Irrlicht or Feuermann ("fiery man") are conflate with, or rather indistinguishable from the German fire-drakes (dråk).
-To the Irrlicht is attached a folk belief about the fire-light being the soul of unbaptized children (Note: According to the appended note by anthologist Rochholz, cited by Kitteredge.) a motif already noted for the kobold.
+And "fire drake" was used as shorthand for dråk of Pomerania (Note: Kitteredge cites (Jahn 1886) Volkssagen aus Pommern und Rügen, pp. 105ff, 110, etc.) by literary scholar George Lyman Kittredge, (Note: Just as Ashliman used "drake" for the Pomeranian drak.) who went on to explain, that the German wisps, called Irrlicht or Feuermann ("fiery man") are conflated with, or rather indistinguishable from the German fire-drakes (dråk).
+To the Irrlicht is attached a folk belief about the fire-light being the soul of unbaptized children, (Note: According to the appended note by anthologist Rochholz, cited by Kitteredge.) a motif already noted for the kobold.
 And the cited story of the Feuermann (Lausitz legend) explains it to be a wood-kobold (Waldkobold) which sometimes entered houses and dwelled in the fireplace or chimney, like the Wendish "drake".